justinm-nyc/plant-simulator/README.md

 ## First Step

-Before running this application, you must run:
+Before running this application, to install the dependencies you must run:

 ### `npm install`

 ## Available Scripts